pypancsv/pypancsv/docs/pres201901a/index.md

 6. Merge “merge1df” against “campaignsdf” on event name & start date; “inner” merge; save the result as “merge2df”.
 7. Rename the “Id” column of “merge2df” to “CampaignId”; ensure “merge2df” changes.
 8. Rename the “Attendance Status” column of “merge2df” to “CampaignMemberStatus”; ensure “merge2df” changes.
-9. Re-order the fields of “merge2df” to be:  ContactId, CampaignId, CampaignMemberStatus, Last Name, First Name, Email, Event Name, Event Date
+9. Re-order the fields of “merge2df” to be:  ContactId, CampaignId, CampaignMemberStatus, Last, First, Email, Event Name, Event Date
 10. Export your data to “CampaignMemberRecordsToInsert.csv” and have a look.
 Does it look like in the “cheat sheet?”

 Whew!
 That's a lot!